Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 \begin{description} \item[Open-Goal QA.]
 Here the QASs exploit unstructured text to solve the QA problem.
 Forum messages or bounded sets of answers related to a specific domain, commonly known as Frequently Asked Questions (FAQ), fed the knowledge source of \textit{open-goal} QASs.
-More in depth, depending on the QA model and its knowledge source, the open-goal QA is further classified into \textit{community} QA (cQA)~\cite{iqa170} and \textit{classifier-based} QA (CB QA)~\cite{iqa144}.
-Selecting the best answer from a pool of candidate ones, usually built on top of forum thread, is referred to as a \textit{community} Question-Answering.
+More in-depth, depending on the QA model and its knowledge source, the open-goal QA is further classified into \textit{community} QA (cQA)~\cite{iqa170} and \textit{classifier-based} QA (CB QA)~\cite{iqa144}.
+Selecting the best answer from a pool of candidate ones, usually built on top of the forum thread, is referred to as a \textit{community} Question-Answering.
 In detail, cQA models foresee ranking mechanisms to achieve their goal.
 Conversely, a \textit{classifier-based} QAS chooses appropriate answers by categorizing questions into default classes provided by the knowledge source (e.g. FAQ).
 In fact, each group is mapped to a specific answer which best satisfies the related information need. \item[Factoid QA.]
-It answers questions that refer to a specific fact, e.g. \textit{"Who is Leonardo Di Caprio?"} or \textit{"What is Interstellar?"} and \textit{"Where Christopher Nolan is born?"}.
+It answers questions that refer to a specific fact, e.g. \textit{"Who is Leonardo Di Caprio?"} or \textit{"What is Interstellar?"} and \textit{"Where \updated{was} Christopher Nolan born?"}.
 The fact answering a given natural language question has to be retrieved from the QA knowledge source, which takes the shape of a \textit{knowledge base}.
-The latter can occur as a set of unstructured documents hosting facts (i.e. Wikipedia, business documents, ect.) or as a collection of structured rules expressed in several forms (e.g. logic programming rules with Prolog and graph triples for knowledge graphs).
-In case, we distinguish \textit{machine reading comprehension} QA (MRC QA)~\cite{iqa145} from \textit{knowledge-based} QA (KB QA)~\cite{iqa152} tasks respectively.
+The latter can occur as a set of unstructured documents hosting facts (i.e. Wikipedia, business documents, \updated{etc.}.) or as a collection of structured rules expressed in several forms (e.g. logic programming rules with Prolog and graph triples for knowledge graphs). \updated{Hence}, we distinguish \textit{machine reading comprehension} QA (MRC QA)~\cite{iqa145} from \textit{knowledge-based} QA (KB QA)~\cite{iqa152} tasks respectively.
 Teaching machines to read and understand texts on which to infer answers to user questions defines the \textit{machine reading comprehension (MRC)} Question-Answering task.
-MRC QASs reply to questions either by pointing words span in documents or by generating a new text string, both enclosing facts satisfying the user information need.
+MRC QASs reply to questions either by pointing to words span in documents or by generating a new text string, both enclosing facts satisfying the user information need.
 Differently, KB QAS implements a model to translate the user questions into queries allowed by the KB for seeking answers.
-In other words, it provides a universally accessible natural language interface to factual knowledge~\cite{iqa122}.
+In other words, it provides a universally accessible natural language interface to factual knowledge~\cite{iqa122}. \item[Visual QA.]
+The goal of this task is to generate answers that encapsulate a truthful description of a picture on which questions are asked.
+The aim of Visual QA (VQA) is to find out a correct answer for a given question which is consistent with the visual content of a given image~\cite{iqa142}. \end{description}